algolia/instantsearch/examples/react/react-native/README.md

 yarn run start
 ```

-Read more about React InstantSearch Hooks [in our documentation](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react-hooks/).
+Read more about React InstantSearch [in our documentation](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/).